Gersom/gersom-nodejs-template/README.md

 # NodeJs Template

-A template project for Node.js applications using Express and Mongoose.
+A template project for Node.js applications using Express and Mongoose/Sequelize.

 ## Project Structure